Ash Wednesday: Beauty for ashes26 Feb 2020, by Doctrines in

 It is Ash Wednesday and the beginning of Lenten season again, and it is an amazing reality that the season begins in ashes but ends in glory.
 Signed with ashes is certainly not a condemnation to ashes but a call to stand on the divine promise to give beauty for Ashes (Isaiah 61:3).

-One may not be wrong to consider ashes as waste product, for it is “the powdery residue left after the burning of a substance.”
+One may not be wrong to consider ashes as a waste product, for it is “the powdery residue left after the burning of a substance.”
 In the Catholic tradition of Ash Wednesday, the ash is the powdery residue of the once greenish and beautiful palms of Palm Sunday.
-Wearing this spiritual make-up make us physically look stained as truly we are spiritually.
+Wearing this spiritual make-up makes us physically look stained as truly we are spiritual.
 However, it is a reminder and a call for internal purification.

 The Lenten call to repentance is a call to respond to God’s unconditional love.
-He’s loving us for no other reason than the fact that we are his children.
-“Indeed, God did not send his son into the world to condemn the world, but in other that the world might be saved through him” Jn.
+He loves us for no other reason than the fact that we are his children.
+“Indeed, God did not send his Son into the world to condemn the world, but in other that the world might be saved through him” Jn.
 3:17.
-The ash on the forehead is a mark of our brokenness and a form of invitation to gather the ashes of our lives for God to substitute for beauty.
-The broken hearts, the dysfunctional homes and families, and all our broken relationships with man and God forms this ashes.
-Bring these ashes to God this Lent, it is his promise to substitute them for beauty.
+The ash on the forehead is a mark of our brokenness and a form of an invitation to gather the ashes of our lives for God to substitute for beauty.
+The broken hearts, the dysfunctional homes and families, and all our broken relationships with man and God forms these ashes.
+Bring these ashes to God this Lent; it is his promise to substitute them for beauty.